jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 this note:

 ```
-“MYDEARESTUNCLE:—I feel that I have brought trouble upon you,
+“MY DEAREST UNCLE:—I feel that I have brought trouble upon you,
 and that if I had acted differently this terrible misfortune might never
 have occurred.
 I cannot, with this thought in my mind, ever again be
 happy under your roof, and I feel that I must leave you forever.
 Do not